 - Every entity that files with the Secretary of State must appoint either a commercial registered agent (one registered with the state who conducts business as an agent) or a noncommercial registered agent (a person privately appointed to serve as agent)

-- Every agent, whether commercial or noncommercial, must be a resident of Idaho OR a business a business with authority to operate in the state
+- Every agent, whether commercial or noncommercial, must be a resident of Idaho OR a business with the authority to operate in the state

 - An agent must be continuously maintained